Sycnex/Windows10Debloater/README.md

 # Silent and Interactive

 There are now 2 versions of my Windows10Debloater - There is an interactive version, and a pure silent version.
-The silent version now utilizes the switch parameters: -Sysprep, -Debloat, and -StopEdgePDF.
+The silent version now utilizes the switch parameters: -Sysprep, -DebloatAllApps, -DebloatBlacklist, -Privacy and -StopEdgePDF.
 The silent version can be useful for deploying MDT Images/sysprepping or any other way you deploy Windows 10.
 This will work to remove the bloatware during the deployment process.

 The interactive version is what it implies - a Windows10Debloater script with interactive prompts.
 This one should not be used for deployments that require a silent script with optional parameters.

 # Switch Parameters

-There are 3 switch parameters in the Windows10SysPrepDebloater.ps1 script.
+There are 5 switch parameters in the Windows10SysPrepDebloater.ps1 script.

 The first one is -SysPrep, which runs the command within a function: get-appxpackage | remove-appxpackage.
 This is useful since some administrators need that command to run first in order for machines to be able to properly provision the apps for removal.

-The second switch parameter is -Debloat, which does as it suggests.
-It runs the following functions: Start-Debloat, Remove-Keys, and Protect-Privacy.
+The second switch parameter is -DebloatAll, which does as it suggests.
+It runs the following functions: DebloatAll, Remove-Keys, and Protect-Privacy.

-Start-Debloat removes all bloatware apps (that are listed above) without removing Store, Photos, Paint3d, and Calculator.
+DebloatAll removes all bloatware apps (that are listed above) without removing Store, Photos, Paint3d, and Calculator.

+DebloatBlacklist removes everything located in the blacklist and nothing more.
+DebloatAll is more of a nuking option.

 Remove-Keys removes registry keys leftover that are associated with the bloatware apps listed above, but not removed during the Start-Debloat function.